shish/shimmie2/README.markdown

 1. Backup your current files and database!
 2. Unzip into a clean folder
 3. Copy across the images, thumbs, and data folders
-4. Move old/config.php to new/data/config/shimmie.conf.php
+4. Move `old/config.php` to `new/data/config/shimmie.conf.php`
-5. Edit shimmie.conf.php to use the new database connection format:
+5. Edit `shimmie.conf.php` to use the new database connection format:

 OLD Format:
 ```php
 $database_dsn = "<proto>://<username>:<password>@<host>/<database>";
 ```

 NEW Format:
 ```php
 define("DATABASE_DSN", "<proto>:user=<username>;password=<password>;host=<host>;dbname=<database>");
 ```

 The rest should be automatic~

-If there are any errors with the upgrade process, "in_upgrade=true" will be left in the config table and the process will be paused for the admin to investigate.
+If there are any errors with the upgrade process, `in_upgrade=true` will be left in the config table and the process will be paused for the admin to investigate.

 Deleting this config entry and refreshing the page should continue the upgrade from where it left off.

 Upgrade from earlier versions
 -----------------------------

 I very much recommend going via each major release in turn (eg, 2.0.6 -> 2.1.3 -> 2.2.4 -> 2.3.0 rather than 2.0.6 -> 2.3.0).

-While the basic
-database and file formats haven't changed *completely*, it's different enough to be a pain.
+While the basic database and file formats haven't changed *completely*, it's different enough to be a pain.